Mvila035/dna_parser/README.md

 Function Arguments:

-* sequences: List of strings (representing your sequences).
+* sequences (list of str): list of genomic sequences.
-* pad_type: pad (or trim) "before" the sequence or "after" the sequences.
+* pad_type (str; default= "after"): pad (or trim) "before" or "after" the sequences.
-* pad_length: -2 to pad according to the longest sequence, -1 to trim to the shortest sequence, 0 for no paddding, any positive number for a fixed length.
+* pad_length (int; default= 0): -2 to pad according to the longest sequence, -1 to trim to the shortest sequence, 0 for no paddding, any positive number for a fixed length.
-* n_jobs: number of threads to use to encode the sequences.
+* n_jobs (int; default= 1): number of threads to use to encode the sequences.
 0 to use all cpus available.

 ### OneHot Encoding